5031501/5031501/README.md

-- 👋 Hi, I’m @xyz
+- 👋 Hi, I’m @MagicalCoder
-- 👀 I’m interested in x
+- 👀 I’m interested in Game development and anything related to gameing
-- 🌱 I’m currently learning y
+- 🌱 I’m currently learning Game development using python
-- 💞️ I’m looking to collaborate on z
+- 💞️ I’m looking to collaborate on gameing projects

 <!---
 5031501/5031501 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.